watson-developer-cloud/node-sdk/README.md

 To retrieve the HTTP response, all methods can be called with a callback function with three parameters, with the third being the response.
 Users for example may retrieve the response headers with this usage pattern.

+If using Promises, the parameter `return_response` must be added and set to `true`.
+Then, the result returned will be equivalent to the third argument in the callback function - the entire response.

 Here is an example of how to access the response headers for Watson Assistant:

 ```js